tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-handling/observation-collection-manipulation/extracting-information.rst

 The :class:`~tudatpy.estimation.observations.ObservationCollection` provides numerous methods to retrieve observation data.
 This page describes how to access the observations and their associated metadata.

+.. _observation_collection_parser:

 Observation Collection Parser
 ==============================

 To access, manipulate, and retrieve specific subsets of an :class:`~tudatpy.estimation.observations.ObservationCollection`, you can use an observation collection parser.
-A parser is a user-created object that defines criteria for selecting specific :class:`~tudatpy.estimation.observations.SingleObservationSet` objects.
+A parser is a user-created object that defines criteria for selecting specific :class:`~tudatpy.estimation.observations.SingleObservationSet` objects based on the metadata of the observation set.
 The :func:`~tudatpy.estimation.observations.observations_processing.observation_parser` function is overloaded to accept different types of input to create the desired parser.

 Here is a simple example of how to create and use a parser to retrieve specific observations: